 }

-Use the events_url to retrieve the full event stream:
+The callback payload confirms completion but doesn’t include the agent’s full output.
+Use the events_url to retrieve the complete event stream:

 GET https://api.scoutos.com/v1/agent-sessions/sess_abc123/events

-Every callback includes signature headers so you can confirm it came from Scout:
+Every callback includes signature headers so you can confirm the request genuinely came from Scout:

 X-Scout-Signature-Alg: HMAC-SHA256